 There are literally thousands of different magic tricks being performed daily, and many magicians work very hard to create new ones.
-While it would be a challenge to list all of these individual magic tricks, almost all of them share a few common mechanisms or techniques.
-By studying these basic forms of magic tricks, one might be able to figure out how a major illusion or escape is accomplished.
-Many times, the secret to magic tricks is not in the mechanism or technique itself, but in the showmanship of the performer and his or her manipulation of the audience.
+While it would be a challenge to list all of these individual tricks, almost all of them share a few common mechanisms or techniques.
+By studying these basic forms of magic, one might be able to figure out how a major illusion or escape is accomplished.
+Many times, the secret to a trick is not in the mechanism or technique itself, but in the showmanship of the performer and his or her manipulation of the audience.

 Some magicians use fake thumbs or other appendages to hold vanished items.
 An elastic band or elaborate hook-and-string system may pull objects out of sight quickly.
 Objects broken through psychic powers may actually be struck by tension-filled springs loaded inside the table.
 These types of magic tricks rely on concealment and misdirection to work as planned.

 Magic tricks performed close-up often rely on misdirection and superior manipulation skills.
 Magicians make coins appear to vanish through the use of controlled drops or throws.
 A skilled magician can place an object in one hand and use misdirection to convince the audience a transfer has occurred.
 Meanwhile, the magician has enough time to conceal the coin in his palm or pocket.

 The same principle of misdirection and manipulation also powers many card tricks.
 A card may be shown to the audience, but it won't necessarily be the same unseen card placed back into the deck.
 Magic involving misdirection and manipulation often require months of practice before it can be performed in front of a live audience.

 Another type of magic trick popular with audiences is the stage illusion.
 These are often performed on a grand scale, with beautiful assistants aiding the magician and elaborate light or music cues guiding the action.
 Illusions are essentially based on tricking the audience's sense of vision.